 As eggplants can be grown in both plants as well as directly in the soil.
 These plants are very popular.
-The yielding capacity of both are different and hence the amount of water they require will also differ.
+The yielding capacity of both is different and hence the amount of water they require will also differ.

 While watering container eggplant the amount of water it will need will reduce drastically as compared to the ones planted in the ground.
-Even though the soil in pots dries quickly and need to be re-watered more often they can be managed better.
+Even though the soil in pots dries quickly and needs to be re-watered more often they can be managed better.
 There are a number of factors associated with this.

 First of all, the area is smaller, when you plant eggplants in a pot however big the pot may be the surface area is always smaller as compared to the surface area of the ground.
 Less surface area means less water while watering the plants.

 When planted in the ground the roots of the plants dig deeper and they absorb a lot of water. in pots, the roots are comparatively shorter and hence the amount of water they require reduces.

 Lastly, when it comes to growing eggplants in pots the amount of water lost due to evaporation is also reduced.
 When planted in the ground there is more water lost due to evaporation, this makes it difficult to retain moisture increasing the amount of water used to water the plant.

 When it comes to pots as the surface is smaller you can easily reduce the amount of water that evaporates.

 In order to keep the soil moist, you can use the jug irrigation technique and one in which you have self-watering pots that dispense water at regular intervals.

 In this way watering eggplant in pots is easier.
 But at the same time, the size of the fruits is smaller compared to the ones grown on the ground.

 - How to reuse bathroom water for gardening